 During recall, for each section a series of 20 possible answers (10 wrong answers and 10 potentially right answers) will be presented to you and you will need to associate the right answers with the appropriate concept or location.
 The questions will not necessarily be presented to you in the same order in which they were studied.

 How can we remember all this?
 Almost always by transforming information into images or concepts that are easier to remember and mentally associating these images or concepts with the right answers.
 Multiple choices help, so you don’t have to worry about spelling here.
 It is enough to keep a vague general idea of the sounding of the right answer.
-For geography, astronomy, you can imagine your mental images directly on different parts of the map or diagram.
+For geography or alternative science, you can imagine your mental images directly on different parts of the map or diagram.
 If you have to remember the “Kalaremberg” region, you can imagine a “cool rainbow” and mentally place that rainbow directly on the map, ideally by making it interact with the shape of the region in question.
 This image is far from great as the sound of “Kalaremberg” and “cool rainbow” are very different.
 However, that simple image can still be enough to help you find the right word among the possible answers provided.
 If you don’t have a good idea to remember a difficult word, use a “bad” idea that represents only a small part of the word in question.
 For “Kalaremberg”, you could use a phone “call”, “colors”, a woman named “Laurie” or the “larynx” for the “larem” part (I don’t know what the larynx looks like, but just imagining some organ may be enough), cheese (I don’t know why but I can easily imagine that “Kalaremberg” could be the name of a cheese), a puppet called “Berg” and so on.
 Those tricks are all pretty bad and hopefully you can find some better ones, but the point is that “bad” memory tricks are often much better than no trick at all.
 Hopefully, most of the words you will have to remember won’t be as difficult as this one.

 For foreign languages, you can create an image with the word in question and mentally associate it with its meaning.
-To remember that the word “Shloum” means “tractor”, you can imagine a smurf being tragically crushed by a tractor.
+To remember that the word “Shloum” means “tractor”, you can imagine a smurf being tragically crushed by a tractor.“

 For the “identification” section, use the same strategies as those explained below for names and faces.